Circular Economy

 Energy audits to identify opportunities for improving energy performance

 In recognition of the importance of energy efficiency, Thaioil operates its business by adhering to the internationally recognized standard for energy management systems, ISO 50001:2018.
-In 2024, This energy management standard covers site operations: Thai Lube Base and Crude Distillation Unit-3 (CDU).
+In 2025, this energy management standard covers site operations: Thai Lube Base and Crude Distillation Unit-3 (CDU).
 Compliance with ISO 50001:2018 allows Thaioil to quantify energy types, energy quantities and identify relevant variables of significant energy use and implement energy management and control systems to improve energy performance.

 Thaioil has established the Energy Management & Loss Improvement Committee to oversee energy consumption and comply with the Energy Conservation strategy.
 This committee is tasked with communicating with employees to raise awareness of energy conservation and control, identify opportunities for improving energy performance, as well as monitoring energy consumption by identifying usage across various operation teams.
 They also provide energy conservation training to relevant operation teams and regularly report energy management results to executives.

-Highlighted Projects
+Key Highlighted Projects

-Energy efficiency projects implemented in 2024 include:
+Energy efficiency projects implemented in 2025 as follows:

 Thai Oil Refining Public Company Limited